-The Partnership for Economic Policy (PEP) has been monitoring the developments of COVID-19 globally and is following governmental guidance according to where our staff and grant recipients are based.
+The Partnership for Economic Policy (PEP) is monitoring the developments of COVID-19 globally and following governmental guidance according to where our staff and grant recipients are based.

 PEP is a founding member of the Global Coalition to End Child Poverty, which has a dedicated page on COVID-19 with links to various other initiatives.

 Including current researchers, alumni, Research Fellows, Resource Persons and members of the Board of Directors